ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 ```

-**Now, you can see if you're logged in and have a session using a cookie header**
+Now, you can see if you're logged in and have a session using a cookie header.
 ```
 curl -s 'http://localhost:8081/api/v1/whoami' -H "Cookie: ix.session=$SESSION_KEY"
 ```

-You should get back JSON that looks like this.
+You should get back JSON that looks like this:

 ```
 {